Coconut oil is the leader of oils! The healthiest oil on earth.

 The difference is in the fat molecule.
 All fats and oils are composed of molecules called fatty acids.

 There are two methods of classifying fatty acids.
-The first you are probably familiar with, is based on saturation.
+The first you are probably familiar with is based on saturation.
 You have saturated fats, monounsaturated fats, and polyunsaturated fats.
 Another system of classification is based on molecular size or length of the carbon chain within each fatty acid.
 Fatty acids consist of long chains of carbon atoms with hydrogen atoms attached.
-In this system you have short-chain fatty acids (SCFA), medium-chain fatty acids(MCFA), and long-chain fatty acids(LCFA).
+In this system, you have short-chain fatty acids (SCFA), medium-chain fatty acids(MCFA), and long-chain fatty acids(LCFA).
 Coconut oils compose predominately of medium-chain fatty acids(MCFA), also known as medium-chain triglycerides (MCT).

 The size of the fatty acid is extremely important.

 Why?
 Because our bodies respond to and metabolise each fatty acid differently depending on its size.
 So the physiological effects of MCFA in coconut oil are distinctly different from those of LCFA more commonly found in our foods.
 The saturated fatty acids in coconut oil are predominately medium-chain fatty acids.
 Both the saturated and unsaturated fat found in meat, milk, eggs and plants (including most all vegetable oils) are composed of LCFA.
-MFCA are very different from LCFA.
+MFCA is very different from LCFA.
 They do not have a negative effect on cholesterol and help to protect against heart disease.
 MCFA help to lower the risk of both atherosclerosis and heart disease.
 It is primarily due to the MCFA in coconut oil that makes it so special and so beneficial.

 Because coconut oil is so highly saturated, it is the most stable oil on the planet.
 You could drop a nuclear bomb on a jar of coconut fat and it is going to come out the other side unharmed.
 The extra virgin processing really isn’t necessary like it is with seed oil.
 Coconut oil is solid above 74°F. The steaming point of refined coconut oil is 450°F or 232°C.